 A robot is a machine capable of automatically executing complex tasks.
 Each robot is specifically designed to do one or more particular tasks.
 Robots may be controlled by a human with a control device, by a computer to which it is connected, or they may be completely autonomous and decide by themselves when to do what.
 Autonomous robots may even learn each time they perform a task.

 Exploration is probably the field of study where the role of robotics is most important.
-No human has ever gone further than the Moon, still, thanks to Space Robotics, thousands of scientist have explored Mars, a planet millions of kilometres away from any place where anyone has ever been.
-And even where the human kind has actually been exploring the space in person, like in the Moon or in the International Space Station (ISS), Space Robotics was there, paving the way.
+No human has ever gone further than the Moon, still, thanks to Space Robotics, thousands of scientist have explored Mars, a planet millions of kilometers away from any place where anyone has ever been.
+And even where the humankind has actually been exploring the space in person, like in the Moon or in the International Space Station (ISS), Space Robotics was there, paving the way.

 The Space Industry manufactures extremely complex and delicate machinery, for this reason, many tasks regarding satellite servicing and operations in the ISS can not easily be done by humans.
 Moreover, space is a hostile environment, and this tasks may be dangerous and not adequate for us.
 Robotic solutions are a great choice to overcome this complicated situations.
 In addition to difficult and risky operations, some tasks that must be done in space are exigent and repetitive.
 Robots may also be useful with these.